Vijayendra2707/satellite-building-change-detection/README.md

  ↓
 256 → 512

-Each encoder stage uses:
+Each convolutional block uses:

-3×3 convolution
+3×3 Convolution
 Batch Normalization
-ReLU activation
+ReLU
-3×3 convolution
+3×3 Convolution
 Batch Normalization
-ReLU activation
+ReLU

 Max pooling is used between encoder stages.

 Feature Difference

-For each corresponding feature level:
+At each corresponding encoder level:

-Difference = |Feature_A - Feature_B|
+Difference = |Feature_Before - Feature_After|

 This allows the network to learn spatial differences between the two temporal observations.

 Decoder

-The decoder progressively reconstructs the spatial resolution using bilinear upsampling and skip connections:
+The decoder reconstructs the spatial resolution using feature differences and skip connections.

 768 → 256
 384 → 128
 192 → 64
 64 → 1

-The final 1×1 convolution produces a single-channel change map.
+The final 1×1 convolution produces a single-channel pixel-wise change probability map.

 📊 Dataset

 The model was trained and evaluated using the LEVIR-CD building change detection dataset.

-LEVIR-CD contains pairs of high-resolution satellite images acquired at different times together with binary change annotations.
+LEVIR-CD contains pairs of high-resolution satellite images captured at different points in time together with binary building-change annotations.

-The dataset itself is not included in this repository.
+The dataset is not included in this repository.

-📈 Test Results
+📈 Model Performance
-Pixel-Level Aggregate Results
+Patch-Level / Pixel-Level Evaluation

+The model achieved the following test performance:

 Metric	Score
 IoU	0.7691
 F1 Score	0.8695
 Precision	0.8809
 Recall	0.8583
 Inference Threshold
 0.70

+The threshold is applied to the predicted probability map to generate the final binary change mask.

-Full 1024×1024 Image Evaluation
+Full-Image Evaluation

+The system also supports reconstruction of predictions for full-resolution satellite images.

 Metric	Score
 Mean IoU	0.6574
 Mean F1	0.7495